ismiljanic/SyntaxBase/docs/TECH_STACK.md

 # Tech Stack – SyntaxBase

 This document provides a detailed overview of the technologies used in **SyntaxBase**, along with reasoning for each choice.
-The stack was selected to demonstrate good engineering practices, event-driven architectures, real-time communication, and full-stack integration.
+The stack was selected to demonstrate good engineering practices, event-driven architectures, real-time communication and full-stack integration.

 ---